DaneWeber/presentations/AgileCoachingApproach/AgileCoachingApproach.md

 Doing a bad job is not an option.*

-Should a mechanic give you the option of driving away without oil?
+🛢 Should a mechanic give you the option of driving away without oil?

-Should a doctor ask whether you want hands to be washed and all surgical tools  removed after the surgery?
+<p class="fragment">🩺 Should a doctor ask whether you want hands to be washed and all surgical tools removed after the surgery?</p>

+🔩 Mechanics replacing all of the nuts and bolts, putting protective floormats in, and using funnels is just part of the deal.

+<p class="fragment">🧰 As is keeping the shop floor clean, tools organized, and lift in working order.</p>

-Keeping the shop floor and operating room clean and organized is just part of the deal.
+<p class="fragment">🧼 Surgeons washing their hands, retrieving all of their tools, and keeping the operating room clean is just part of the deal.</p>

+👩‍💻 Writing DRY, easily understood, well-tested code is just part of the deal.

+<p class="fragment">🧪 Updating dependencies, pair-programming, code reviews, refactoring, and automated tests are just part of the deal.</p>